Seahawks notes: Rosters likely cut to 80; preseason games eliminated; Quinton Dunbar cleared to travel to Seattle

 In Seahawks news not related to COVID-19, The Miami Herald reported Tuesday that cornerback Quinton Dunbar has gotten approval to travel to Seattle for the beginning of training camp.

-According to the Herald, prosecutors in the Broward State Attorney’s Office officially agreed Tuesday to allow Dunbar to travel while still continuing “to mull” whether to go forward with the case — Dunbar has been charged with four felony counts of armed robbery in connection with an incident in Miramar, Florida, in May.
+According to the Herald, prosecutors in the Broward State Attorney’s Office officially agreed Tuesday to allow Dunbar to travel while still continuing “to mull” whether to go forward with the case — Dunbar has been charged with four felony counts of armed robbery in connection with an incident in Miramar, Fla., in May.

 The Herald reported Broward Circuit Judge Tom Coleman signed off on the agreement to allowed Dunbar’s travel to camp.